Sanding Belts

 Quick Summary

-Wet sanding is the process of using a liquid lubricant like water or WD-40 while sanding to wash away grit particles.
+To quickly explain what wet sanding is: wet sanding is the process of using a liquid lubricant like water or WD-40 while sanding to wash away grit particles.
 Wet sanding helps to prevent surface scratches and is used to provide a smooth, even finish after dry sanding.

 Wet sanding is a sanding process that uses water or another liquid as lubrication to wash away grit particles.
 Without the liquid, the sandpaper can build up with material, causing scratches that ruin the finish.